CyVerse-learning-materials/SciApps_guide/step3.rst

        Both the **Checkbox** and the **Visualization** icon are disabled before the job is completed.

   5. Click the **Visualization** icon to display the list of outputs.
-Selecte an output, then you can either get a URL for visualizing it in a Genome (or Web) Browser, or download the output directly.
+Select an output, then you can either get a URL for visualizing it in a Genome (or Web) Browser, or download the output directly.

      ..
 Tip::
        Click the **Visualize** button for direct visualization.